 See the full picture.
-This calculator compares your total tax burden as an LLC vs S-Corp, including federal income tax, self-employment tax, NJ state tax, the QBI deduction, NJ BAIT election savings, and S-Corp compliance costs.
-Built for NJ business owners using 2026 rates.
+This calculator compares your total tax burden as an LLC vs S-Corp using 2026 rates: federal income tax, 15.3% self-employment tax, NJ state tax, the permanent QBI deduction (OBBBA), NJ BAIT election, and S-Corp compliance costs.
+Built by a NJ-licensed CPA for actual NJ business owners.

 Adjust the inputs below.
 Results update instantly.